Collabios Logo

 Control is the second major advantage.
 With UGC, you own the content outright (assuming your contract specifies this, which it should).
 You can edit it, repurpose it, A/B test it, and run it as a paid ad indefinitely.
 Influencer content often comes with usage restrictions -- limited time periods, specific platforms, or no paid amplification rights without additional fees.

 UGC also performs exceptionally well as ad creative because it mirrors how people naturally consume content.
-Meta's own research shows that ads using UGC-style creative see 29% higher click-through rates compared to traditional brand-produced ads.
+Ads using UGC-style creative typically see higher click-through rates than traditional brand-produced ads.
 The "imperfect" aesthetic signals authenticity to viewers scrolling through their feeds, causing them to stop and watch rather than scroll past.

 For conversion-focused campaigns -- particularly direct-to-consumer e-commerce -- UGC is often the higher-ROI choice because every euro goes toward content creation rather than distribution.